-If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the Arizona Medical Board at (877) 255-2212.
+If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the Arizona Medical Board at (877) 255-2212, Monday through Friday, 8 a.m. to 5 p.m.